 Bernina Express to Chur

-For the next hours, we slowly descended back to a descent altitude level.
+For the next hours, we slowly descended back to a decent altitude level.
 The landscape around us changed to softer shaped mountains, mixed with green pastures and small villages.
 We enjoyed the landscape but it wasn’t as spectacular as before.
-From Thusis, I’d say it was quite basic but we had have some spectacular views already.
+From Thusis, I’d say it was quite basic but we had some spectacular views already.